-It is in a class of medications called cholinesterase inhibitors which work by increasing the amount of acetylcholine (a neurotransmitter) in the brain.
+It is in a class of medications called cholinesterase inhibitors.
+It improves mental function (such as memory and thinking) by increasing the amount of a certain natural substance in the brain.

-Some people believe that rivastigmine can also be used to treat some of the problems facing people with autism including core symptoms and the ability to speak.
+Some people that rivastigmine can also be used to treat some of the problems facing people on the autism spectrum including core symptoms and the ability to speak.

 This glossary is designed to explain some of the jargon and gobbledygook used by some people when they talk about autism or research..

 You may be able to find more information, including links to other parts of this website, by clicking on the title of an item.

 If you can't find the word you are looking for, or you know of a word we should include, please email firstname.lastname@example.org

 The fact that an intervention is listed in this glossary does not necessarily mean that we agree with its use.
 Nor does it necessarily mean that there is any scientifically valid or reliable evidence behind it.